KalkulierbaR/kalkulierbar/README.md

 Host your own instance of KalkulierbaR, whereever you might need it.
 All you need is some way to serve a static website and some place to run a _jar_.
 Find the frontend and backend builds for the latest release, then simply run the backend jar (with the `--global` flag if you want to use the app from different devices and not just localhost) and point the frontend to your backend server in the settings.
 Done!
 Or take a look at the backend and frontend directories for more info on how to build KalkulierbaR yourself.

+For information on how to use the admin interface to add examples or disable calculi, see [Admin Interface](./backend/docs/AdminInterface.md).

 ## Hack it